cristisulighetean/ELEC-E8408-Hinking-Watch/docs/manual.md

 # Manual

 The goal of this document is to familiarize the user with the system and to help with the setup process.
 The first part of the document will describe the steps that the user is required to accomplish in order for the system to be up and running.
-The second part will depict the maintainer's operations on the system.
+The second part will decribe the how operate the hub and the watch.

 ## General description